 One Night at the Suvarnabhumi Airport

-If you prefer to stay at the Vismaya, just go to the 2nd floor at ‘Arrivals’ where you ask for the complimentary shuttle service to the hotel.
+If you prefer to stay at the Vismaya Suvarnabhumi Hotel*, just go to the 2nd floor at ‘Arrivals’ where you ask for the complimentary shuttle service to the hotel.
 But note: The shuttle back to the airport is not complimentary anymore – they charge about 100 THM (approx. 3 US $) for it.

 Don Mueang airport: To get downtown, the cheapest option is to take bus #6 to Chatuchak Park/Mo Chit station.
 It takes about 25 minutes and costs 30 THB.
 Once there, you change to the MRT blue line towards the city center (approx. 40 minutes to Hua Lamphong) or the BTS Sukhumvit line.

-However, a cab from this station to Hua Lamphong resp. the Shanghai Mansion Hotel* will charge about 200 THB which might be a better option if it’s late, you are tired, or have much luggage to schlepp.
+However, a cab from this station to Hua Lamphong, respectively the Shanghai Mansion Hotel*, will charge about 200 THB, which might be a better option if it’s late, you are tired, or have much luggage to schlepp.

-Also, a direct shuttle bus is connecting the two airports.
+Also, a direct shuttle bus connects the two airports.

 Make sure to take one of the cheap Chao Phraya ferries for about 50 cents instead of a posh, expensive tourist cruise ship!